Households and Land

 Jens and Spee and three children twenty and older: Spee's passion and paying work is international humanitarian work, which she does on a consulting basis for Save the Children and others.
 Jens is very involved with the Alternatives to Violence Project internationally and with preservation and food production right here at QIVC.
 Among their many projects are care of parents and grandchildren, beekeeping, orcharding, soil improvement, and natural building.
 They have lived and worked in many countries around the world, including Ecuador, Palestine, and Costa Rica.
 In 2009, Jens completed building their three-bedroom First Day Cottage house and in 2017, to make space for his elderly parents, completed a cool addition with a sod roof and an upside-down tree in the middle of the timber frame.

 The Michaud family lives in a self-built three-bedroom First Day Cottage heated with wood and solar-heated water.
 They enjoy living both on the inside and the outside of their cozy little house on the uphill side of the land, where they have a view of the beauty and love that abounds.
-Emilie-Anne is dedicated to her family and her work as a pediatric psychiatric nurse practitioner.
+Emilie-Anne is dedicated to her family.
+She is retired from her work as a pediatric psychiatric nurse practitioner.
 Her main drive is supporting her children in their growth and struggles with disabilities and chronic illness.
 However, under-girding all this activity and work is her conscious noticing and holding of the mundane moments of life, thus allowing the Light to emanate.
 Dan is a recently retired social worker.
 His greatest interests are in existential spirituality, outdoor sports (running, mountain biking, kayaking, camping, snowboarding), spending time with his children, and growing, raising, and cooking food.
 Daughter Elon lives nearby in Troy, NY and is often here on weekends.
 She has a passion for nature and animal care.
 She enjoys music and literature, and inspires others with her courageous fight for recovery from tick-born diseases.
-One young adult son is living in Los Angeles, and another grown son, daughter-in-law, and their child live in San Diego.
+One young adult son is living in the area, and another grown son, daughter-in-law, and their child live in San Diego.

 Hana and Noah, and their son Lev and daughter Shira like to forage for wild foods and dig around in the dirt.
 Noah is a musician with many hats—pianist, singer, conductor, and fledgling jazz musician—and Hana is a journalist, wrestler, and volunteer fire-fighter (training for full-time).
 Lev and Shira's favorite activities include jumping on the trampoline, digging, reading books with anyone who will join them, and eating pears.